gmtmcd/Level-4-Individual-Project/timelog.md

 * *3 hours* Rewrote the evaluation section

 ### 12 Mar 2021
-* *2 hours* Added more to eval, rewrote some conclusion, realised that i havent included the general attribute knowledge survey [13 hours]
+* *2 hours* Added more to eval, rewrote some conclusion, realised that i havent included the general attribute knowledge survey
 * *0.5 hours* Added in information about the graduate attribute study
 * *3 hours* Attempted putting stuff into appendix with issues
+* *1 hour* More appendix [17.5 hours]